hgrange/cp4waiops-deployer/README.md

 ### 1. Install AI Manager with demo content
 1. In the the OCP Web UI click on the + sign in the right upper corner
 1. Copy and paste the content from [this file](./tools/08_Quick_Install_Jobs/02_FVT_INSTALL_AIMGR_ALL.yaml)
-2. Replace `<REGISTRY_TOKEN>` at the end of the file with your pull token from step 1.3.1
+2. Replace `<REGISTRY_TOKEN>` at the end of the file with your pull token from step 1.3.1 (the Entitlement key from https://myibm.ibm.com)
 3. Click `Save`

 ![K8s CNI](./doc/pics/install01.png)